Jandini/KiBoards/README.md

 ## Troubleshooting

-### Docker Desktop returns `open //./pipe/docker_engine: The system cannot find the file specified.` error.
+#### Docker daemon throws error

-Running `docker` command results with:
+Docker Desktop returns `open //./pipe/docker_engine: The system cannot find the file specified.` error or running `docker` command results with:

 ```
 error during connect: In the default daemon configuration on Windows, the docker client must be run with elevated privileges to connect.: Post "http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.24/build": open //./pipe/docker_engine: The system cannot find the file specified.
 ```

-Docker Desktop is not running or your are running `docker` command without administrator privileges.
+Check if Docker Desktop is running and if your are running `docker` command with administrator privileges.
 Use `docker-start.ps1` to start docker desktop.
 Ensure you have privileges to run `docker` command.